 Erected around 1354 by Takauji Ashikaga (1305-1358), the first Shogun of Ashikaga Shogunate, for Priest Daiki-Hokin who was the 30th chief priest and died in 1368.
 He also belonged to Jomyoji and Jochiji.
 Butsuman the Zen Master was his Buddhist title given after his death.
 The main object of worship is a wooden statue of Sho Kan'non brought from Tokeiji, and carved in the late Kamakura Period.
 Used to be a large sub-temple, but the present one was rebuilt in 1964 .

-This sub-temple is sacred to Priest Mugai-Myoken or Busshin the Zen Master, the 36th chief priest, who passed in 1369.
+This sub-temple is sacred to Priest Mugai-Myoken or Busshin the Zen Master, the 36th chief priest, who passed away in 1369.
 The original structure was built in 1370 right after his death.
 His wooden statue is placed on the altar.
 Important ancient writings are also kept in here.

 A flight of steps on the south of Sanmon ascends to this sub-temple, which is for Priest Ketsu-o-Ze-ei, or Bukkei@the Zen Master, the 38th chief priest, who died in 1378.
 His wooden statue is enthroned on the altar.
-He painted a portrait of his master Priest Shi-an-Dokan (?-1342) in 1333, which is an ICA and kept at the Tokyo National Museum as one of the most important portraits of the days.
+He painted a portrait of his master Priest Shi-an-Dokan (?-1342) in 1333, which is an ICA and kept at Kamakura Museum as one of the most important portraits of the days.
 Soseki Natsume (1867-1916), one of the most influential writers in modern Japanese literature, whose portrait used to appear on 1,000-yen bills, stayed here for about ten days in autumn 1894 when he was 28 years old to practice Zazen, or sit-in meditation.
 His experience at that time is depicted in his novel Mon, or The Gate.
 On December 9 every year, his anniversary of death, writers gather here in memory of his works.
 (Note.
 He went to London for study.
-He stayed in an apartment at the Chase, south London for about one year in 1901 and his room was recently given a Blue Plaque by the English Heritage.
+He stayed in an apartment at the Chase, south London for about one year in 1901 and his room was given a Blue Plaque status in 2002 by the English Heritage.
 First ever for Japanese).
 Another popular writer named Toson Shimazaki (1872-1943) also stayed here twice.
 Together with Butsunichi-an, this Kigen-in was a stronghold for the Rinzai sect Buddhists in modern times.
 The old building was totally wrecked by the 1923 Great Kanto Earthquake.

-Built for Priest Sejo-Dokin, the 49th chief priest who died in 1385.
+Built for Priest Shosen-Dokin, the 49th chief priest who died in 1385.
 Inside the structure are 15 statues of Ten Kings in Hades including those of Enma (Yama in Skt.), or the King of Hell and Datsueba.
 All are about 30 centimeters tall.
 Visitor can view the statue of Datsueba.
 For the details of Ten Kings and Datsueba, refer to En'noji.
 Today, this sub-temple is also used as a practice hall for archery.
 Also see Goryo Jinja.

 A Datsueba statue at MFA.